theevocater/coffee_recipes/coffee/chemex.md

 ### Writeup ###

 Start out by putting the kettle on to boil.
 Grab a fresh filter.
-This filter is a bit complicated.
+Folding this filter is a bit complicated.
 Leave the filter in the square shape.
 The filter is "folded" by simply pulling apart the open edge.
 It should have 1 layer of filter paper on one side and 3 layers on the other.
 Place the thick side toward the spout of the Chemex.
 Now drop in about 50g beans into your grinder.
 On the Baratza I grind at about 22 clicks, which is a fairly course grind.
 Because the filter is so naturally impermeable, fine grinds tend to over extract.
 When the water is fairly hot, pour about 300-400g through the filter.
 The filters can be very paper-y if you don't rinse them well.

 Pour out the water and dump in the grounds.
 Give the chemex a good shake to settle the grounds into a flat bed.
 Using the spoon or a knuckle create a bit